kapellan2000/Cinema/README.md

 > Cinema 4D plugin for Prism allow you to sync and publish your shots and assets with [Prism](https://prism-pipeline.com/)

 ## **Note:
-This plugin has been tested on Windows 10 with Cinema R2023 and Prism v2.0.beta17.8
+This plugin has been tested on Windows 10 with Cinema R2023 and Prism v2.0.beta17.13

+Added test support for Cinema R2024 (MediaExtension plugin does not support).

 Support R26 or higher
 octane and redshift supported